Joud73/Imagine-Tales/README.md

 - Quiz for Comprehension: Once the story reaches its conclusion, a "Generate Quiz" button appears.
 This optional quiz is designed to test comprehension and ensure that the child has fully grasped the story's events and morals.
 It's a fun and educational way to reinforce the material.

 # Empowering Creativity and Learning
-StoryBuilder is more than just a storytelling tool; it's a gateway to enhancing creativity, improving reading comprehension, and making learning an enjoyable journey.
+ImagineTales is more than just a storytelling tool; it's a gateway to enhancing creativity, improving reading comprehension, and making learning an enjoyable journey.
 By offering children control over their narrative and challenging them with comprehension quizzes, we're fostering a love for reading and storytelling that will last a lifetime.

 # Future Work
-In our ongoing efforts to enhance StoryBuilder, a key focus will be on significantly improving the user interface, acknowledging its current simplicity and the need for a more engaging, visually appealing, and intuitive design.
+In our ongoing efforts to enhance ImagineTales, a key focus will be on significantly improving the user interface, acknowledging its current simplicity and the need for a more engaging, visually appealing, and intuitive design.
 Additionally, we are committed to refining the backend codebase, aiming for increased efficiency, scalability, and professional-grade quality.
 These advancements are geared towards delivering a more immersive and seamless experience for our young users, fostering their creativity and learning in even more impactful ways.